Slavery and the Second Amendment: Slave Patrol Militias

 Amendment," Professor Carl T. Bogus of the Roger Williams University School

-offers an interesting thesis: James Madison wrote the Second Amendment to assure
+offers an interesting thesis: James Madison re-wrote the Second Amendment to assure

 the southern states that Congress would not undermine the slave system by